-With more races comes more streaming possibilities, and that’s where BetAmerica have the edge in TVG vs BetAmerica – not just in sheer mass of live streamed events, but also by percentage on the day that can be live streamed.
+With more races comes more streaming possibilities, and that’s where BetAmerica has the edge in TVG vs BetAmerica – not just in the sheer mass of live streamed events, but also by percentage on the day that can be live streamed.
 The fact that the operator allows you to stream the live races from both Apple and Android devices adds to their appeal.
-TVG streaming is only available for Apple users, with Android having to go through a mobile friendly website which unfortunately only plays on some devices.
+TVG streaming is only available for Apple users, with Android having to go through a mobile-friendly website which unfortunately only plays on some devices.

 Overall Review – BetAmerica 5/5

-The overall winner is BetAmerica.
+The overall winner is the BetAmerica.
 TVG only offers odds on horse racing, less races than their competitor, and has a weaker welcome bonus.
-Then add the multi-platform compatibility of the app compared to the Apple only app and you see a clear winner.
+Then add the multi-platform compatibility of the app compared to the Apple-only app and you see a clear winner.
 The gap between the two operators is unfortunately rather large, it wasn't a close call.

 However, when comparing coverage of the same race, the two bookmakers come in even.
 This is because they employ the same strategy providing their users with the same odds the track offers at any given point in time.
 Both sites use this as an opportunity to offer their users a great quantity and variety of bonus information and tips.